Hey friend 🥰

 Psssst: Can't wait to learn about Hawai'i after listening to this episode?
 Don't not where to start?
 Start with the two online travel courses about Hawai'i at EarthyUniversity.

-Definitely check out at least one of the organizations Shestin recommends:
+Check out at least 1 of the organizations Shestin recommends:

 Kōkua Hawai'i Foundation: https://www.kokuahawaiifoundation.org/